fqantonio/GoingInductive/README.md

 Clearly, figure 2 shows that there is a overall **positive change** for the LAB variable while a **negative change** for BEHAV (except for GRADE 9, RANK 3 and FEMALE samples).
 Similarly for the variable TEST, except for JUNIOR HIGH,GRADE 7 and 8, RANK 1 and 3, and FEMALE, where no changes were detected.
 Variable CLASS shows a mixture: in the samples JUNIOR and FEMALE there is a positive change, while negative for RANK 2 and MALE and no change for the other samples.

+Figure 3 presents the score change between the two groups, treatment and control.
+The LAB variables shows the biggest positive change while BEHAV and TEST shows the worst negative change.
+CLASS as a mixture behavior.

+Groups that present more concern are MALE and RANK 2.

 ![Figure 3: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.](Images/RResults_allSample_VC.png)

 Figure 3: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.